onurkybsi/system-connector-package/README.md

 }
 ````

 5. [**OPTIONAL**] _Version 1.0.0_ uses Arrowhead framework to connect systems so that your system must be registered in _Arrowhead framework_.
 You can handle this job by using _Arrowhead's API_ or inserting necessary entries to the _Arrowhead_ database.
-However, you can use [ArrowheadHelper](https://github.com/onurkybsi/system-connector-package/blob/master/src/main/java/nl/tue/systemconnectorpackage/clients/utilities/arrowhead/ArrowheadHelper.java) which is a module provides various helper services to handle Arrowhead stuff.
+However, you can use [ArrowheadHelper](https://github.com/onurkybsi/system-connector-package/blob/master/src/main/java/nl/tue/systemconnectorpackage/clients/utilities/arrowhead/ArrowheadHelper.java) which is a module that provides various helper services to handle Arrowhead.
 You can register your system at the initialization stage of your system as below:
 ``` java
 /**
  * Handles initialization stuff